ephramar/gwt-footer/README.md

 ```

 ### Known Bugs
-- footer.js not loading in https connection - **Submitted by: slmartinez@pup.edu.ph**
+- footer.js not loading in https connection

 For support, comments, and suggestions, and if you find any bugs, please email us at helpdesk@i.gov.ph.